Harold Stassen: Electoral history

 In his political career, Stassen ran many campaigns for public office.
 He was elected governor of Minnesota three times, in 1938, 1940, and 1942.

 Stassen ran for the Republican nomination for President of the United States in 1940, 1944, 1948, 1952, 1964, 1968, 1980, 1984, 1988, and 1992.
 As then-Governor of Minnesota, his 1940 bid was just as a favorite-son candidate and after delivering the keynote address, he endorsed the eventual nominee, Wendell Willkie.
-His 1948 and 1952 campaigns saw him run competitively, whilst his other candidacy saw him make little impact.
+His 1948 and 1952 campaigns saw him run competitively, whilst his later candidacies never approached viability and were perennial candidate operations.

 Stassen would run many unsuccessful campaigns for other public offices.
 He ran unsuccessfully for Lieutenant Governor of Pennsylvania and twice ran unsuccessfully for Governor of Pennsylvania, in Republican primary for Governor of Pennsylvania, 1958 and 1966.
 He ran unsuccessfully for Mayor of Philadelphia in 1959.
 He twice ran unsuccessfully for United States Senate from Minnesota, in 1978 and 1994.
-He ran unsuccessfully for the Minnesota's 2nd district in the United States House of Representatives in 1986.
+He ran unsuccessfully for the Minnesota's 4th district in the United States House of Representatives in 1986.